-Do you know what PPD, PA+ or UVAPF means?
+Do you know what PPD, PA+ or UVAPF in sunscreen means?
 When it comes to sun protection, knowledge is power.
 With so many different formulas available today, reading a sunscreen label feels like deciphering a mathematical code.

 Whether you’re lying on the beach or sledding in the snow or just standing by the window at your office – you are exposed to UV radiation.
 This is why sun protection should be a year-round responsibility and finding the right product for your skin is crucial.